 MAY 26, 2017: GOODBYE SUPPER

-At our last dinner together, at Roberto’s father’s restaurant, we gave place a rest and focused on people.
-The night ended customarily for our group at 5am.
-But not before each person went around the table to say a few words.
+At our last dinner together, at Roberto’s father’s restaurant, we took a pause to focus on people.
+Each person around the table said a few words.
 Isn’t it amazing how in the right company, a group of individuals can bond almost overnight?
 Alfonso said it best, “What is good wine without the company?”

-I’m left to summarize a place that somehow defies articulation.
-Tenerife is a lovable hot mess – full of magic…enchantment…head-scratching wonderment…and yes, really fricking good potatoes…especially when dipped in Mojo sauce.
+Ultimately, I’m summarizing a place that somehow defies articulation.
+Tenerife is a lovable hot mess; full of magic, enchantment, head-scratching wonderment, and yes, really good potatoes (especially when dipped in Mojo sauce).

-There is a palpable sense of community here that is far from the dollar-driven society I swim in.
-From viticulturist Jose Angel Alonso, who farms Táganan alongside Envínate, to the families who’ve owned these vineyards for generations.
-They all pitch in…all help…without a thought.
+There is a palpable sense of community here, far from dollar-driven societies.
+From viticulturist José Ángel Alonso, who farms Táganan alongside Envínate, to the families who’ve owned these vineyards for generations.
+They all pitch in and help without a thought.

-This was my first trip to Spain, but certainly will not be the last.
-I will visit Tenerife each year, to continue to be touched by these people and this place…if I can survive the long Spanish nights.
+This was my first trip to Spain, yet it certainly won’t be the last.
+I will visit Tenerife each year to continue to be touched by these people and this place, if I can survive the long Spanish nights.